ToolVS

 Cursor

-AI ChatCopilot Chat (sidebar)Codebase-aware chat with @references
+AI ChatCopilot Chat (sidebar)Codebase-aware with @references

 Cursor